wez/wezterm/docs/config/lua/config/serial_ports.md

   all multiplexer domains in your configuration.
 * `port` - the name of the serial device.
 On Windows systems this can be a name like `COM0`.
 On Posix systems this will be a device path something like `/dev/ttyUSB0`.
-If omitted, the `name` field be be interpreted as the port name.
+If omitted, the `name` field be interpreted as the port name.
 * `baud` - the communication speed to assign to the port.
 If omitted, the default baud rate will be 9600.